naturalis/trait-geo-diverse-dl/data_extended/data/SQL_raw_gbif/README.md

 - To export a csv file with occurrences for all species, open the occurrences table and set the tab in the view screen to data (see image below) and click the export table option.
 - Name the file "occurrences_all_species.csv" and make sure to export it to the correct folders in your local github clone ("../trait-geo-diverse/data_extended/data/SQL_raw_gbif").

--To go from this csv file to the separate raw occurrence files in this folder and the filtered occurrences, see the [Filter GBIF records](https://github.com/naturalis/trait-geo-diverse-dl/blob/master/data_extended/script/1.Filter_GBIF_records_from_SQL_database.ipynb) script.
+- To go from this csv file to the separate raw occurrence files in this folder and the filtered occurrences, see the [Filter GBIF records](https://github.com/naturalis/trait-geo-diverse-dl/blob/master/data_extended/script/1.Filter_GBIF_records_from_SQL_database.ipynb) script.

 ![](images/export_database.PNG)